pinpoint-apm/pinpoint/doc/quickstart.md

 Once the components are running, you should be able to visit http://localhost:28080 to view the Pinpoint Web UI, and http://localhost:28081 to generate transactions on the Sample TestApp.

 Pinpoint is comprised of 3 main components (Collector, Web, Agent), and uses HBase as its storage.
-Collector and Web are packaged as simple WAR files, and the Agent is packaged so that it may be attached to applications as a java agent.
+Collector and Web are packaged as runnable JAR files, and the Agent is packaged so that it may be attached to applications as a java agent.

-Pinpoint QuickStart provides a sample TestApp for the Agent to attach itself to, and launches all three components using [Tomcat Maven Plugin](http://tomcat.apache.org/maven-plugin.html).
+Pinpoint QuickStart provides a sample TestApp for the Agent to attach itself to.

 ## Requirements
 In order to build Pinpoint, the following requirements must be met: